ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ## {{site.data.keyword.block_storage_is_short}} encryption
 {: #vpc-storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
+All block storage volumes are encrypted at rest with IBM-managed encryption by default.

+You can also choose to protect your volumes by creating an envelop encryption with your own root keys that are stored in one of the approved Key Management Systems (KMS).
+In {{site.data.keyword.cloud_notm}}, the KMS can be either located in the same or in another account as the service that is using an encryption key.
+This deployment pattern allows to centrally manage encryption keys for all corporate accounts.

-When you create a data volume, you can choose to protect your data by using your own root keys, or use the default IBM-managed encryption.
-Boot volumes that are created during instance provisioning are encrypted with IBM-managed encryption by default.
-You can edit the boot volume to use your root keys.
-After you set up encryption for a boot or data volume, you can't change it.
+Your data is protected while at rest, and also in transit from the storage to the hypervisor and host.
+After you set up the encryption type for a boot or data volume, you can't change it.

 For more information about data encryption, see [About data encryption for VPC](/docs/vpc?topic=vpc-vpc-encryption-about).